bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

 As a cluster operator I want to bring up new nodes that already have the container images of the applications it will run pre-cached so that pods start running quicker when scheduled, resulting in faster horizontal scaling.

-#### As an operator of CAPZ, I want to reduce monetary and environmental costs
+#### As an operator of clusters managed by CAPZ, I want to reduce monetary and environmental costs

 As a cluster operator I want to have lower monetary and environmental costs.
 I want my Nodes' OS images to be continually cached, and thus I will be able to avoid longer pull times and avoid having to create warm nodes and overprovision.
 This will be better for the environment and cheaper for me as I will not have to waste excess resources on warm nodes.